School of Health Sciences

 The Translational Medicine group conducts research on a biomedical basis, with biomedical solutions to clinical issues.
 We perform analyzes from cell-level to the whole human level, to achieve the goal of preventing or cure disease.
 Many different digital tools are used as important components for generating and analyzing biomedical data, e.g. large-scale genetic data (NGS).

-The current research areas in brief are; Functional studies of gene mutations, discovered in patient materials, that are important for muscle function; Genetic aberrations and cell signaling in cancer and sleep apnea; The link between androgen excess and the development of reproductive disorders, obesity, and type-2 diabetes in females.
-How nutrition affects disease, how our genes can explain our experience of touch, and whether animals in healthcare can contribute to the health of the elderly.
+Current research include topics such as the functional significance of gene mutations that are important for muscle function, genetic alterations and cell signaling in cancer and sleep apnea, as well as molecular characterization of biobank material.
+The link between male sex hormone surplus and the development of reproductive disorders, obesity and type 2 diabetes in women.
+How nutrition affects disease, how our experience of touch can be explained by our genes, and whether animals can contribute to the health of older people.

-This is a research environment for several projects, led by various researchers, details of each project can be found under the respective project link.
+The research group is a research environment for several projects, led by different researchers, details of each project can be found under each project link.